ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-pick-for-production.md

 Inventory pick lines for sales items are created in different ways depending on whether none, some, or all of the sales line quantities are assembled to order.

 In regular sales where you use inventory picks to post shipment of inventory quantities, one inventory pick line, or several if the item is placed in different bins, is created for each sales order line.
-This pick line is based on the quantity in the **Qty. to Ship** field.
+This pick line is based on the quantity in the **Qty. dodání**.

 In assemble-to-order sales where the full quantity on the sales order line is assembled to order, one inventory pick line is created for that quantity.
-This means that the value in the Quantity to Assemble field is the same as the value in the **Qty. to Ship** field.
+This means that the value in the Quantity to Assemble field is the same as the value in the **Qty. dodání**.
 The **Assemble to Order** field is selected on the line.

 If an assembly output flow is set up for the location, then the value in the **Asm.-to-Order Shpt.
 Bin Code** field or the value in the **From-Assembly Bin Code** field, in that order, is inserted in the **Bin Code** field on the inventory pick line.